optakt/flow-dps/docs/introduction.md

 ### Errors

-Flow is designed to guarantee that any error introduced by the Execution Nodes are always guaranteed to have four critical attributes:
+Flow is designed to guarantee that any error introduced by the execution nodes are always guaranteed to have four critical attributes:

 * **Detectable**: A deterministic process has an objectively correct output.
 Therefore, even a single honest node in the network can detect deterministic faults and prove the error to all other honest nodes by pointing out the part of the process that was executed incorrectly.
 * **Attributable**: The output of all deterministic processes in Flow but be signed with the identity of the node that generated those results.
 As such, any error that has been detected can be clearly attributed to the node(s) that were responsible for that process.